tisttnf/Pemrograman-Sistem-dan-Jaringan/Pertemuan 4/README.md

-# List, Tuple, Dict, for, range, input
+# while, if, elif, else